Introduction

 Being

-After an interlude on poetic and playful language that can more or less transcend the strictures of Aristotelian logic, I begin the second part of this book by pointing to what is beyond thinking, the thinking mind and language - the unnamable.
+After an interlude on poetic and playful language that can more or less transcend the strictures of Aristotelian logic, I begin the second part of this book by pointing to what can be experienced beyond thinking, the thinking mind and language - the unnamable.
 Then I present the

-AQAL map by Ken Wilber, which is an integral vision of the unnamable and the namable.
-I conclude with the dynamic mandala that I devised to emphasize the multiplicity of different complementary perspectives on human and kosmic existence.
+AQAL map by Ken Wilber, an integral vision of the unnamable and the namable.
+Finally, I conclude with the dynamic mandala that I devised to emphasize the multiplicity of different complementary perspectives on human and kosmic existence.

-Both Wilber’s map and the dynamic mandala emphasize that beyond manifest reality is the unmanifest source, beyond the word is silence, beyond reason is the unnamable mystery.
+Both Wilber’s AQAL map and the dynamic mandala emphasize the unmanifest source beyond manifest reality, silence beyond words, and the unnamable mystery beyond reason.
 In our culture that has been so much shaped by the mental structure of consciousness, mystery is often not appreciated or even denounced as unworthy of thinking human beings.
 However, sages and seers, and

 even some philosophers and scientists, have always been aware of realms beyond the thinking mind.
 For example, Albert Einstein, the great physicist and philosopher, wrote: “The most beautiful thing we can experience is the mysterious.
 It is the source of all true art and science...
 To know that what is impenetrable to us really exists, manifesting itself as the highest wisdom and the most radiant beauty which our dull faculties can comprehend only in their most primitive forms - this knowledge, this feeling, is at the center of true religiousness” (Albert Einstein, quoted by Ravindra, R. 2000.
 Science and the Sacred.
 Wheaton, IL: The Theosophical Publishing House).

-In the unnamable mystery of Being we are all united, and through awareness of this unity conflict can be transcended, peace can be attained, and healing can occur.
+The unnamable mystery of Being unites us all, and through awareness of this unity, healing can occur, conflict can be transcended, and peace can be attained.

 Continue with Chapter 1 on Ways of Thinking or return to Table of Contents of this book ms on Healing Thinking and Being.